 - Vaccine appointment scheduling forms

 If you’re a medical provider or any other entity managing PHI, you can rest assured that Jotform’s form templates provide a safe, secure way to collect information.
-(Please note that you must have a Silver, Gold, or Enterprise plan to enable HIPAA compliance.)
+(Please note that you must have a Gold, or Enterprise plan to enable HIPAA compliance.)

 Plus, Jotform Tables gives you the ability to analyze and evaluate that information.
 You can choose from a variety of HIPAA-compliant tools to support workflows and other everyday tasks in your practice and make it easier to protect your patients’ privacy.